webship/webship-js/README.md

 # Webship JS

-Webship JS automated functional testing.
+Webship JS has a ready step definitions for automated functional testing.

+### Using:
+Nightwatch.js
+Cucumber-js